Tag: hardware

 1. The Emic 2 has no serial flow control, so you have to wait until the module stops speaking (or you send it the stop command) before you can send more.
 The easiest way is to poll the serial port and see if there’s the : prompt waiting.
 Until you see the prompt, any text you send it may be lost.

-2. The Emic 2 is an embedded device; Unicode is a bit of a stretch.
+2. The Emic 2 is an embedded device: Unicode is a bit of a stretch.
 It’s supposed to accept ISO Latin-1 8-bit characters (handy for Spanish mode), though.

 3. Starting every speech line with S may make this board incompatible with assistive technology software such as the JAWS screen reader.
 I don’t think that this was the goal for Emic 2’s designers (Grand Idea Studio), however.

 4. The output from the audio jack has a fair bit of noise on it, and you need to set the volume quite low to avoid hiss and hum.
 Your experience may be different, as I may have accidentally made a ground loop.
-There is a faintly audible click at the start and end of the text, too.
+There is an audible click at the start and end of the text, too.

 5. The Emic 2 uses DECTalk v5 commands and phonemes.
 Many DECTalk resources on the web (like these songs) use v4 or older, which are subtly incompatible.
 I haven’t found a reliable conversion protocol yet.

-To end, here’s the Emic 2’s “Dennis” voice reading all of Brautigan’s All Watched Over By Machines of Loving Grace:
+To end, here’s the Emic 2’s “Dennis” voice reading all of Brautigan’s All Watched Over By Machines of Loving Grace:

 (plain link: molg-dennis-140wpm-16khz.mp3)